-TVRA 7925X Research Practicum in Media Studies 45 hours fieldwork: I credit Directed research project under supervision of a faculty member.
+TREM 7925X Research Practicum in Media Studies 45 hours fieldwork: 1 credit Directed research project under supervision of a faculty member.
 Weekly meetings to evaluate and monitor progress.
-With the prior permission of the deputy chairperson, this course may be taken three Prerequisite: Television and Radio 7701X [701X] and the permission of the deputy chairperson.
-TVRA 7945X Media Research Methods 45 hours; 3 credits Survey of various quantitative and qualitative media and audience research methods, including content analysis, survey analysis, focus groups, ethnography and discourse analysis.
+With the prior permission of the deputy chairperson, this course may be taken three times.
+Prerequisite: Television, Radio and Emerging Media 7701X [701X] and the permission of the deputy chairperson.
+TREM 7945X Media Research Methods 45 hours; 3 credits Survey of various quantitative and qualitative media and audience research methods, including content analysis, survey analysis, focus groups, ethnography and discourse analysis.
 Students complete original research data collection and written reports.
-Prerequisite: Television and Radio 7701X.

-TVRA 7960X Special Problems 45 hours; 3 credits Directed study supervised by a faculty member.
+Prerequisite: Television, Radio and Emerging Media 7701X.
+TREM 7960X Special Problems 45 hours; 3 credits Directed study supervised by a faculty member.
 With prior written permission of the deputy chairperson, this course may be repeated once for credit.
 Prerequisite: permission of the deputy chairperson.

-The following inactive course(s) will only be offered if there is sufficient demand: TVRA 6614X Mass Media and Education TVRA 7715X Media Reception: Processes and Practices TVRA 7722X Seminar in Television and Radio Program Development and Audience Analysis TVRA 7726X Seminar in Media Industries TVRA 7774X Television Magazine Programs Theater Department office: 317 A Whitehead Hall Phone: 718.951.5666 Full-time Faculty Professors: Bullard, Hughes, Marsh, Tesman, Vivier Associate Professors: Richardson, Snider-Stein, Townsend The Department of Theater is one of New York City's leading institutions in the training of actors, directors, set/costume/lighting designers, dramaturgs, performing arts managers, and theater technicians.
+The following inactive course(s) will only be offered if there is sufficient demand: TREM 6614X Mass Media and Education TREM 7715X Media Reception: Processes and Practices TREM 7722X Seminar in Television and Radio Program Development and Audience Analysis TREM 7726X Seminar in Media Industries TREM 7774X Television Magazine Programs Theater Department office: 091T Claire Tow Center for the Performing Arts Phone: 718.951.5666 Full-time Faculty Professors: Bullard, Marsh, Richardson, Tesman, Vivier Associate Professors: Snider-Stein, Townsend Assistant Professor: Sabongu The Department of Theater is one of New York City's leading institutions in the training of actors, directors, set/costume/lighting designers, dramaturgs, performing arts managers, and theater technicians.
 The department offers a rich array of courses, workshops, and seminars that cover every conceivable aspect of these disciplines, so that students can pursue a career in their choice of one or more of them.
 Guest artists at special lectures, seminars and workshops have included Joel Grey, Betty Buckley, the team of John Kander and Fred Ebb, and other major theater personalities.
 The Theater Department takes full advantage of the extraordinary theater resources of New York City.
 Students have opportunities for practicum/internship residencies at some of the city's most prestigious theater organizations: Manhattan Theater Club, Second Stage, Primary Stages, New York Shakespeare Festival, Playwrights Horizons, The Public Theater, Lincoln Center, the New York City Opera, the Brooklyn Academy of Music, Carnegie Hall, Jujamcyn Theaters, Columbia Artists Theatricals, Roundabout Theater Company, Don Buchwald Talent Associates, the Drama League, and many others.
 In addition to all these offerings, the department puts on six or more productions yearly in theaters on campus.
-M.A. degree program in theater history and theater criticism HEGIS code 1007; SED program code 04002 The Department of Theater offers a master of arts degree in theater, with emphasis on theater history and criticism.
+M.A. degree program in theater HEGIS code 1007; SED program code 04002 The Department of Theater offers a master of arts degree in theater, with emphasis on theater history and criticism.
 This 33-credit program requires a minimum of 24 credits to be completed in the Department of Theater with the remaining credits chosen in consultation with the program head.
 The program is an important step toward a doctorate in theater.
-Program name change from MA in theater to MA in theater history and theater criticism awaiting SED approval.
-Matriculation requirements Applicants must offer at least 18 credits in theater courses including at least one course in each of the following: dramatic literature, the and theater production. ater history, General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."
+Matriculation requirements Applicants must offer at least 18 credits in theater courses including at least one course in each of the following: dramatic literature, theater history, and theater production.
+General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."
 Degree requirements Thirty-three credits are required for the degree.